lolo859/vodka-dev/docs/vodka-lib-usage.md

 This is the class for the `ADD` syscall.

 **Attributes that must be set after declaration:**
-- `std::vector<std::string> argument_uid` : all the variables UID that should be added together
+- `std::string first_uid` : the UID of the variable for the first term of the addition
+- `std::string second_uid` : the UID of the variable for the second term of the addition
-- `std::string output_uid` : the variable UID for the output of the addition
+- `std::string output_uid` : the UID of the variable for the output of the addition
-- `string name` : the name of the syscall. **Shouldn't be modified.**
+- `std::string name` : the name of the syscall. **Shouldn't be modified.**

 ---